srevn/qbitban/README.md

 - `min_seeders`: Minimum number of seeders to bypass monitoring.
 - `excluded_tags`: Tags to bypass monitoring. (`[""]` for none)
 - `check_interval`: Interval (in seconds) for fetching new active torrents data.
-- `reset_interval`: Duration after which cached tracking data resets. (excluded peers and torrents)
+- `clear_exception`: Interval after which cached exceptions for tracked data are cleared. (excluded peers or torrents)
 - `clear_banned_ips`: Boolean to indicate if banned IPs should be cleared. (at startup and periodic)
 - `clear_interval`: Interval (in seconds) for periodic purge of banned IPs from qBittorrent. (`0` to disable)
 - `log_file_path`: Path for the log file.